-Squeezed between the suburbs of Mumbai and Thane, Sanjay Gandhi National Park is ideal for picnics and weekends getaways offering respite from the chaos and buzz of the city.
-Famed to be one the most liked national parks, visitors throng in thousands to spot Leopards, Macaques, Boars, Lions, Flying fox, Kingfisher, Sunbirds and a significant number of butterflies here.
-Kanheri caves, which are more than two thousand years old are also a major tourist attraction inside the park premises.
+Squeezed between the suburbs of Mumbai and Thane, Sanjay Gandhi National Park is ideal for picnics and weekends getaways.
+Famed to be one the most liked national parks, visitors throng in thousands to spot Leopards, Macaques, Boars, Lions, Flying fox, Kingfisher, Sunbirds and butterflies here.
+Kanheri Caves, which are more than two thousand years old are also a major tourist attraction inside the park premises.
 The park features a vintage toy train called Van rani, while the tiger and lion safari are the main attractions.

 Wrapped all over with lush green vegetation, the Chandoli National Park in Maharashtra is an ideal habitat setting for a wide and distinct variety of animals, birds and reptiles.
 This green paradise is one hidden gem that should make its mark in your Maharashtra Wildlife Tours itinerary.
-It makes for an adventure packed tour with its thrilling jungle safari, bird watching, trekking and other activities.
-Travellers receive a unique opportunity to witness exceptional views of nature.
+It makes for an adventure-packed tour with its thrilling jungle safari, bird watching, trekking and other activities.
+A boat ride in Tulsi lake is also popular here.

 In the serene hilly terrain of Amravati District of Maharashtra, Gugamal National Park in Maharashtra spreads over a whopping 1673.93 square kilometres.
-As a part of the Melghat Tiger Reserve, Gugamal National Park attracts tourists in large numbers; the place is known to be among the last ones to house the Indian tigers.
-The bamboo groves provide shelter to the wild animal where they have found a natural habitat and their numbers have increased too over the years because of strict conservation measures.
+As a part of the Melghat Tiger Reserve, Gugamal National Park is known to be among the last ones to house the Indian tigers.
+Apart from jungle safaris, trekking, camping photography, and bird watching is also popular here.

 Compare quotes from upto 3 travel agents for free

 Based in the Gondia District (Easternmost part of Maharashtra), Navegaon National Park in Maharashtra is a forest reserve nestled in the lush green hills of Navegaon.
 Built in the 1800s, the park also has a serene lake and a watchtower just adjacent to it.
 You get to see breathtaking views of the natural sceneries and marvel at the sight of exotic wildlife: a bird sanctuary, a deer park, and three lovely gardens.
 The bird sanctuary, known as Dr Salim Ali Bird Sanctuary houses almost 65% of the bird species that are found in the state of Maharashtra.
-Flocks of stunning migratory birds visit the park every winter and unwind by the lake – an eye-catching view.
-The national park also boasts diverse types of flora – ranging from moist to dry deciduous forest.
 A unique experience here is staying in tree houses (like in a bird's nest), going on a jungle safari in the dense forest, and sailing boats in the pristine lake.